'Twas this cold and murky December, within this ghastly day I remember,

 And was imbued endlessly, with the wonder of such impeccable eyesight.

 Traversing that unknown course and fate predestin'd of an unnatural force,

-As the troubl'd soul of the source, was evict’d like the thief into the light.
+As the troubl'd soul of the source, would be evict’d like the thief into the light.

-At last, the pall of tribulation had been evict'd, like the thief into the light—
+At last, the pall of tribulation would be evict'd, like the thief into the light—

-And the madness end'd, taking the consternation once drear.
+And the madness would end, taking the consternation once drear.

 'Is it the immediate hour of my departing and my odyssey is starting,

 Alive and drifting afterwards, within the forthcoming dawn of daylight?’